bolimage/Dark-Aurora/README.md

 # Dark-Aurora
 Easy On The Eyes Gnome 3.28 Theme.

+Thanks to horst3180 and his Arc theme for inspiration.

 Theme can be download here : https://www.opendesktop.org/p/1234168/

 Full Dark Version here : https://www.opendesktop.org/p/1254680/